-As a lifetime Social Worker, who also experienced living in a contemplative convent for over 2 years, I was intrigued with how I could bring these two world together.
+As a lifetime Social Worker, who also experienced living in a contemplative convent for over two years, I was intrigued by how I could bring this two world together.
 So I dedicated my career to training as a Certified Coach with the International Coach Federation and also became an active Mindfulness Practitioner.
 In reality, how can these two practices co-exist?
-In theory and in practice, lets explore the impact that coaching and mindfulness could have on coachees experience and more fundamentally on one's own coaching style.
+In theory and practice, let us explore the impact that Coaching and mindfulness could have on coachees experience and more fundamentally on one's coaching style.

 The ICF core competencies guides and trains coaches in developing the skills of active listening, creating awareness and establishing trust with the client.
-While Mindfulness Practitioners are trained in developing their mental faculties of attention, intention and reflection, in order to bring a non-judgemental attention to their daily experiences.
-As mindfulness master Jon Kabat Zinn explains, "mindfulness is moment to moment, non-judgemental awareness."
+While Mindfulness Practitioners are trained in improving their mental faculties of attention, intention and reflection, to bring non-judgemental attention to their daily experiences, as mindfulness master Jon Kabat Zinn explains, "mindfulness is the moment to moment, non-judgmental awareness."

-With this understanding, how can mindfulness compliment both the coach and the coachee?
-Director of the Global Coaching Practice at the Centre for Creative Leadership, Douglas Riddle states that, “mindful coaches perfect a form of conscious and comfortable simultaneous attention to themselves, their coachee, the relationship between them, and the mental, emotional, and relational dynamics occurring in the moment."
+With this understanding, how can mindfulness complement both the coach and the coachee?
+Director of the Global Coaching Practice at the Centre for Creative Leadership, Douglas Riddle states that "mindful coaches perfect a form of conscious and comfortable simultaneous attention to themselves, their coachee, the relationship between them, and the mental, emotional, and relational dynamics occurring at the moment."

-When working in partnership with coachees who are experiencing the inability to relax, have low self esteem, or are working through stressful situations, the benefits of mindfulness have the capacity to shift each of these areas.
-In fact, the proven benefits of mindfulness have been to increase an individual's ability to relax, to develop greater self-esteem and to positively work through stressful life situations.
-Mindfulness is a practice of exploring how to consciously and systematically work with stress, and the challenges and demands of everyday life by not turning away from them, but learning to be resilient with and through these challenges.
+When working in partnership with coachees who are experiencing the inability to relax, have low self-esteem, or are working through stressful situations, the benefits of mindfulness can shift each of these areas.
+The proven benefits of mindfulness have been to increase an individual's ability to relax, to develop higher self-esteem and to work through stressful life situations positively.
+Mindfulness is a practice of exploring how to consciously and systematically work with stress and the challenges and demands of everyday life by not turning away from them, but learning to be resilient with and through these challenges.
 Coachees often find that space to think, feel and explore while staying invigorated within the relationship.
-In addition, this dynamic has the potential to create true collaboration between coach and coachee.
+Besides, this dynamic has the potential to create genuine collaboration between coach and coachee.

-The value of a meditative practice within coaching, is a way to master one's mind, to silence the ramblings of our everyday life and agenda.
-This approach can train the coach, as they journey into a vast mental and emotional journey with their coachees.
-Coaches are committed to co-creating a relationship with the coachees, to be mindful in listening to the coachees concerns, gaols, values and beliefs.
-Mindful coaches provide coachees with the space to wander from viewpoint to viewpoint, from one incomplete thought to another until they begin to become aware of the whole thought and the basis for clarity.
-Entering the coaching conversation with a "still mind" is a key to letting something happen in someone else.
-For all conversations, when someone hears us with an open, still mind, we have the space to sense our own worth and value.
-This is the substance of coaching.
+The value of a meditative practice within Coaching is a way to master one's mind, to silence the ramblings of our everyday life and agenda.
+This approach can train the coach as they journey into a vast mental and emotional journey with their coachees.
+Coaches are committed to co-creating a relationship with the coachees, to be mindful in listening to the coachee's concerns, goals, values and beliefs.
+Mindful coaches provide coachees with the space to wander from viewpoint to viewpoint, from one incomplete thought to another until they begin to become aware of the whole idea and the basis for clarity.
+Entering the coaching conversation with a "still mind" is key to letting something happen in someone else.
+For all conversations, when someone hears us with an open, still mind, we have the space to sense our worth and value.
+This is the essence of Coaching.

 Renee explores how coaching and mindfulness can co-exist in theory and in practice and explores the impact it has on clients and coaches' coaching style.